jlchereau/Docker-AWS/AWS.md

 - Manifest that describes how to run a container (Dockerrun.aws.json)
 - Zip with app context

-This is well described at https://www.youtube.com/watch?v=OzLXj2W2Rss.
+This is well described at https://www.youtube.com/watch?v=OzLXj2W2Rss and http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_image.html.
+We are not considering https://docs.docker.com/installation/amazon/.

 ## Prerequisite